kofu145/Oshi/README.md

+# NOTE: Despite being quite planned out, this project has been dropped for a while - plan to pick it back up mid summer 2024

 # Oshi
 A chat application utilizing various methods (mainly websockets for now) for networking.
 Currently, various ones are being developed and tested.